 The Best Baby Registry CheckList: Hygiene – keeping baby clean

-We didn't stock up on diapers, just getting a small pack of newborn ones until we know what she likes and see what size she is.
+I don't suggest stocking up on diapers, just get a small pack of newborn ones until we know what size baby is and what they like.
+Instead do a “Diaper fund” on your registry!

 Most pediatricians seem to recommend Water Wipes (which contain 99.9% water and 0.1% grapefruit seed extract) for newborns, or getting dry wipes like these where you just add water.
 So that's what we are doing for the first couple of months and then we'll go from there.